algolab-quantique/pauliarray/README.md

 ## Installation

-We recommand using [flit](https://flit.pypa.io/en/stable/) to install PauliArray.

-### To use PauliArray

 Once you have downloaded/cloned the PauliArray repository, you can install from the directory containing the `pyproject.toml` file with the following command.

 ```
-flit install
+pip install .
 ```

 ### To devellop PauliArray

-If you plan to modify PauliArray it is more convenient to install using the symbolic link option.
+We recommand using [flit](https://flit.pypa.io/en/stable/) to install PauliArray if you plan to devellop it and to use its symbolic link option.
+Again, from the directory containing the `pyproject.toml` file with the following command.

 ```
 flit install --symlink
 ```